-Is it time to freshen up?
+Is it time for a brand refresh?
 Here are 7 things you can do right now to shine.
 Roll up your sleeves and let’s dive in.

 1. Dust off your brand guide.

 Remember that?
 You know, it’s that tool you were given that clearly defines your mission and values, shows you which fonts to use, dictates specific color palettes, and outlines how imagery should be used to tell your brand story.
 Your brand guide illustrates how your logo should appear and not appear in various applications.

 One thing that’s often overlooked in a brand guide (because it strays from visual rules) is voice.
 What your brand sounds like through word choice and tone defines its personality and ultimately sparks a meaningful connection.

 If you haven’t looked at it in a while, peruse through your brand guide with an honest lens.
 Ask yourself some simple questions such as: Is a brand guide review part of your employee onboarding process?
 Is there consistency of your brand from print to pixel?
 Is your mission statement still an accurate depiction of your company’s purpose?
 Does it still excite, motivate, and differentiate you?
 Does it still ring true after years of growth?
 If your answer is no to any of these, it’s time to revisit your brand’s impact in a very noisy marketplace.

 Consistent presentation of a brand has been seen to increase revenue by 33%.
 Turns out people really do judge a book by its cover, especially when they’re ready to reach in their wallet.
 When a brand’s look and feel is disjointed and inconsistent, it is confusing to consumers and can translate into a loss of hard-earned dollars.